flyteorg/flyte/docs/deployment/configuration/performance.rst

    In the previous example, the kube-apiserver will accept ``100`` queries per second, temporariliy admitting up to ``120`` before blocking any subsequent query.
 A query blocked for ``30s`` will timeout.

 It is worth noting that the Kube API server tends to throttle requests transparently.
-This means that even increasing the allowed frequency of API requests (e.g., increasing FlytePropeller workers or relaxing Kube client config rate-limiting), there may be steep performance decreases for no apparent reason.
+This means that even after increasing the allowed frequency of API requests (e.g., increasing FlytePropeller workers or relaxing Kube client config rate-limiting), there may be steep performance decreases for no apparent reason.
-While it's possible to easily monitor Kube API saturation using system-level metrics like CPU, memory and network usage; it's recommended to look at kube-apiserver-specific metrics like ``workqueue_depth`` which can assist in identifying whether throttling is to blame.
+While it's possible to easily monitor Kube API saturation using system-level metrics like CPU, memory, and network usage, we recommend looking at kube-apiserver-specific metrics like ``workqueue_depth`` which can assist in identifying whether throttling is to blame.
 Unfortunately, there is no one-size-fits-all solution here, and customizing these parameters for your workload will require trial and error.
 `Learn more about Kubernetes metrics <https://kubernetes.io/docs/reference/instrumentation/metrics/>`__

 3. Evaluate the DAG and reconcile state as needed